 Best for someone trying to lower card balances: Chase Slate card

-Because the Freedom card doesn’t charge interest for the first 15 months and rewards you with cash back for every purchase you make, cardholders may be tempted to continue packing on debt that they can’t afford to pay off in full.
+Because the Freedom card doesn’t charge interest for the first 15 months (then a variable APR of 17.24 to 25.99 percent) and rewards you with cash back for every purchase you make, cardholders may be tempted to continue packing on debt that they can’t afford to pay off in full.

-While the Slate card also offers a 0 percent introductory APR on purchases for the first 15 months, it does not offer a rewards program – possibly making you less tempted to put the card to use and making the card more ideal if you’re having trouble reining in your purchases.
+While the Slate card also offers a 0 percent introductory APR on purchases for the first 15 months (then a variable APR of 16.99 to 25.74 percent), it does not offer a rewards program – possibly making you less tempted to put the card to use and making the card more ideal if you’re having trouble reining in your purchases.

 The bottom line